ironfeet/hammerspoonConfig/README.md

   - ⌘ ⌃ ⌥ R: Reload Hammerspoon's configuration
   - Click the ⌨️ icon to show the list of the hotkeys registered by Hammerspoon

+### TODO

+  - New spoon: BreakTime
+    - One break time reminder

 ### Thanks